 (d) Reduce N2O and NOx emissions, so long as this is consistent with other measures.

 472. The context of this case study is a rural country with low vehicular NOx emissions, but with high tropospheric ozone concentrations, so any reductions in soil NOx will be considered a significant benefit.
 The location has a mild climate, where it may be possible to increase the grazing season from that currently implemented.
-The soils are impermeable, with low risk of NO3– leaching, but have high risk of surface run-off to vulnerable watercourses.
+The soils are impermeable, with low risk of NO3⁻ leaching, but have a high risk of surface run-off to vulnerable watercourses.
 The farm buildings have natural ventilation, with cattle on slatted floors over a slurry pit.
 There is no possibility of investment to alter significantly the housing design, though targeted modifications may be feasible.
 The farm is grass-based, with insignificant arable area.
 Manure is currently surface broadcast on grassland using a traditional vacuum spreader (splash plate).

 473. The following issues are worth considering related to grassland N flows: